ApolloTang/wf--remo--learning-typescript-2x-2ed/n/p112a--non-null-assertion-operator/README.md

 <img src="./imgs/3-type-check-is-unable-to-conclude.png" align="left" width="100%" />

-In the above we assert that this.z to be number because type checker is unable to conclude without running `this.is3D()`.
-So we have to assert that `this.z` to `number type`:
+In the above `Math.pow` take a number type in it 1st actual-argument, but we are passing in `this.z` that is a sum type of number and undefined.
+Although the second case of ternary operator will not run unlesss `this.is3D() === true`, typescript can not figure this out unless it execute the code.
+To get arround this we can assert that `this.z` to `number type`:

 ```typescript
 ((this.is3D()) ? ( Math.pow((this.z as number), 2) ) : 0)
 ```

-In the case like this we can use non-null assertion operator:
+Another way to deal with this kind of situation is to use  **non-null assertion operator**:

 ```typescript
 ((this.is3D()) ? ( Math.pow((this.z!), 2) ) : 0)